-Anyone following the OMS Recovery Program will tell you of their frustration that, despite all the evidence pointing strongly to a role for diet in preventing MS progression, healthcare workers continue to say there is insufficient evidence to recommend a dietary approach.
+Anyone following the OMS Program will tell you of their frustration that, despite all the evidence pointing strongly to a role for diet in preventing MS progression, healthcare workers continue to say there is insufficient evidence to recommend a dietary approach.

 What does research say about the OMS diet?